Content-based assessment options. Functions and types of assessments. Problems of psychology of young children educational materials

 Children: Lots of mistakes.

-I wrote badly.
+I wrote it ugly.

 I didn't write down all the words.

-Teacher: What can you advise yourself?
+Teacher: What advice can you give yourself?

-Children: Be more attentive.
+Children: Be more careful.

 Work on calligraphy.